-Marcia holds a Bachelor of Science from the University of Massachusetts, Amherst and an A.S. from Springfield Technical Community College, Springfield.
-She is also a current certified AFAA group exercise instructor, MADD DOG spinning and TRX (suspension training) instructor.
-She currently teaches Spin, TRX and water aerobics classes at the Whitin Community Center.
-Her interests include swimming, running and cycling for fitness, and supporting her daughter’s swimming and husband’s cycling.
+Marcia holds a Bachelor of Science from the University of Massachusetts, Amherst and an Associate of Science in Physical Therapy Assisting from Springfield Technical Community College.
+Along with her LPTA and NASM-Cert Personal Training she is a current certified AFAA group exercise instructor, MADD Dog spinning and TRX instructor.
+She currently teaches Group TRX here at Blackstone Valley Physical Therapy Services as well as Spin, TRX and aqua aerobics at the Whitin Community Center.

 Theo Barry – Office/Physical Therapy Aide

 Megan Perry – Office/Physical Therapy Aide